-Allen S. Lee has been a full professor at Virginia Commonwealth University since 1998 and, in 2012, was named a Dean’s Scholar Professor.
-He has served as associate dean at both VCU and McGill University, as editor-in-chief of MIS Quarterly, and as a founding senior editor of MIS Quarterly Executive.
+Allen S. Lee is Professor Emeritus of Information Systems at Virginia Commonwealth University.
+He was a full professor at VCU from 1998 to 2017 and, in 2012, was named a Dean’s Scholar Professor.
+He served as associate dean at both VCU and McGill University, as editor-in-chief of MIS Quarterly, and as a founding senior editor of MIS Quarterly Executive.
 His research program over three decades has involved identifying basic lessons from the philosophy and history of science and applying them, in the information systems discipline, to show not only how qualitative research can be done rigorously, but also how quantitative research equally needs to live up to the requirements of science.
 Recently he has taught doctoral seminars on systems theory, social theory, and qualitative research methods, as well as undergraduate database courses.

 He is a Fellow of the Association for Information Systems, a member of the Circle of Compadres of the Information Systems Doctoral Students Association (ISDSA) of the KPMG Ph.D.
 Project, and a founder of Chinese American Professors of Information Systems.
 In 2015, he received the LEO Award for “lifetime exceptional achievement in information systems” from the Association for Information Systems.